6 Metamorphic Rocks

 Contributing Author: Dr. Peter Davis, Pacific Lutheran University

-- Describe the environment of temperature and pressure in which metamorphism takes place.
+- Describe the temperature and pressure conditions of the metamorphic environment

-- Identify and describe the three principal agents of metamorphism.
+- Identify and describe the three principal metamorphic agents

-- Explain the relationship among slate, phyllite, schist and gneiss in terms of metamorphic grade.
+- Explain the relationships among slate, phyllite, schist, and gneiss in terms of metamorphic grade

 - Describe what a contact aureole is and how contact metamorphism affects surrounding rock

 - Describe the role of hydrothermal metamorphism in forming mineral deposits and ore bodies

 Metamorphic rocks, meta- meaning change and –morphos meaning form, is one of the three rock categories in the rock cycle (see Chapter 1).
 Metamorphic rock material has been changed by temperature, pressure, and/or fluids.The rock cycle shows that both igneous and sedimentary rocks can become metamorphic rocks.
 And metamorphic rocks themselves can be re-metamorphosed.
 Because metamorphism is caused by plate tectonic motion, metamorphic rock provides geologists with a history book of how past tectonic processes shaped our planet .

 6.1 Metamorphic Processes

 Metamorphism occurs when solid rock changes in composition and/or texture without the mineral crystals melting, which is how igneous rock is generated.
 Metamorphic source rocks, the rocks that experience the metamorphism, are called the parent rock or protolith, from proto– meaning first, and lithos- meaning rock.
 Most metamorphic processes take place deep underground, inside the earth’s crust.
 During metamorphism, protolith chemistry is mildly changed by increased temperature (heat), a type of pressure called confining pressure, and/or chemically reactive fluids.
 Rock texture is changed by heat, confining pressure, and a type of pressure called directed stress.